 Where is Cabo?

-Cabo San Lucas is located on the tip of the Baja California Peninsula and is known for water activities and gorgeous rugged landscape including the natural arched cliff named El Arco surrounded by natural beaches.
+Cabo San Lucas is located on the tip of the Baja California Peninsula and is known for water activities and its gorgeous rugged landscape including the natural arched cliff named El Arco surrounded by natural beaches.

-Because of the location on the Pacific Coast, Cabo is a close destination to reach for those who fly out of the West Coast like Los Angeles, Phoneix, and Dallas.
+Because of its location on the Pacific Coast, Cabo is a close destination to reach for those who fly out of the West Coast like Los Angeles, Phoneix, and Dallas.
 LAX to Cabo is just a 2-hour and 40-minute flight!

 3 million tourists visit each year, which makes Cabo half as visited as Cancun.
 The lesser crowds make Cabo feel a bit more relaxed- think luxury resorts cliff high resorts, spas, and beachfront dining.